Understanding Applied Behavior Analysis (ABA)

 How ABA Helps

-• Daily living skills such as dressing, eating, toileting, and personal organization.
+• Daily Living: Teaches self-care and everyday routines, such as dressing, eating, and personal hygiene.

 Basic Principles for Behavior Success